datastax/spark-cassandra-connector/doc/9_demos.md

 ### Settings
 #### Simple Demos
-The simple demos (WordCountDemo, BasicReadWriteDemo, SQLDemo, AkkaStreamingDemo, etc) set `spark.master` as 127.0.0.1 or `local[n]`, and `spark.cassandra.connection.host` as 127.0.0.1.
+The basic demos (WordCountDemo, BasicReadWriteDemo, SQLDemo, AkkaStreamingDemo, etc) set `spark.master` as 127.0.0.1 or `local[n]`, and `spark.cassandra.connection.host` as 127.0.0.1.
 Change this locally if desired.

 #### Kafka Streaming Demo